Psykotikism/Mutant_Tanks/INFORMATION.md

 		// "Ability Enabled" - When a survivor is within range of the Super Tank, a panic event starts.
 		// - "Panic Range"
 		// - "Panic Range Chance"
-		// "Panic Hit" - When a survivor is hit by the Super Tank's claw or rock, a panic event starts.
+		// "Panic Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, a panic event starts.
 		// - "Panic Chance"
 		// - "Panic Hit Mode"
 		// Requires "st_panic.smx" to be installed.